spaceml-org/georeader/docs/advanced/error_read_write_in_remote_path.md

 fs.delete(filepath)
 ```

-If we don't load the data we don't have the error and the file is correctly readed:
+If we don't load the data we don't have the error and the file is correctly readed too:

 ```python